paluh/purescript-undefined-is-not-a-problem/README.md

 There is an inherent problem with coercing polymorphic types in this case.
 Internally I'm just not able to match a polymorphic type like `a` with expected type like `Int` because I don't want to close the instance chains and commit to a given type (using something like `TypeEquals`) in this case.

-In other words when you use `Open.coerce` and `Open.Coerce` then when the user provides values like `Nothing` or `[]` as a part of the argument value these pieces should be annotated.
+In other words when you use `Open.coerce` and `Open.Coerce` then whenever the user provides values like `Nothing` or `[]` as a part of the argument value these pieces should be annotated.

 ```purescript
 type OptionsWithPolymorphicValue = { x :: Opt (Array Int) }